The fun doesn't stop after Paddle School!Come back - we will have a modified training trip schedule coming soon

 - Late Fees $50 (after May 9 or capacity reached)

 - RV Campsites must be reserved separately through AU

 T-shirts and Saturday dinner are not guaranteed with late applications.
-The deadline for student registration is Wednesday, May 17th, or when capacity is reached.
+The deadline for student registration is Sunday, May 9th, or when capacity is reached.
 After May 9th, or when capacity is reached, Students wishing to register may do but will be placed on the Waitlist.
 A $50 Late Registration Fee will be applied. .
-We cannot guarantee that we will be able to accommodate all late registrants, and a $50 late fee will be applied.
-The late fee also applies to any student who registers after we reach capacity, even if that happens before May 17th.
+We cannot guarantee that we will be able to accommodate all late registrants.

-If it happens that you cannot attend Paddle School after registering, please notify Meryl Stark at firstname.lastname@example.org as soon as possible.
+If it happens that you cannot attend Paddle School after registering, please notify Dian Lawhon at email@example.com as soon as possible.
 Due to the extensive planning and reservations that go into this event, refunds will be honored according to the following schedule: Before May 15th: Full Refund (less bank fees ~3% ) Before May 24th: 50% Refund After May 24th Midnight: NO REFUND